How can you watch Jordan Love and team crush it this weekend? We got your back, like David Bakhtiari.

-Thursday night games are featured on Amazon Prime Video, so you'll be able to watch the Packers take on the San Francisco 49ers in Week 9 wherever you may be in the US (as well as every other 2023 Thursday Night Football game).
+Thursday night games are featured only on Amazon Prime Video, so you'll be able to watch the Packers take on the Detroit Lions in Week 4 wherever you may be in the US (as well as every other 2023 Thursday Night Football game).

 Recap: What's the best way to watch the Green Bay Packers?

-If you want to stream the Packers games, there are three services that have CBS, FOX, and NBC:
+If you want to stream the Packers games, we recommend the following services:

-If you want the traditional TV experience, there are two services we recommend and we think you’d like:
+If you want the traditional TV experience, we recommend the following two services: